albertoNilWisdom/factorio_installer/README.md

-install a headless factorio server, obtain save file from git
+install a headless factorio server